 It may be necessary for the Head Teacher to carry out further investigations.
 The Head Teacher will keep written records of all meetings and interviews held in relation to the complaint.
 Once the Head Teacher is satisfied that, so far as is practicable, all of the relevant facts have been established, a decision will be made and parents will be informed of this decision in writing within 5 working days.
 The Head Teacher will give reasons for his or her decision.
 If the complaint is against the Head Teacher, the Governors will call for a full report from the Head Teacher and for all the relevant documents.
 The Governors may also call for a briefing from members of staff, and will in most cases, speak to or meet with the parents to discuss the matter further.
 Once the Governors are satisfied that, so far as is practicable, all of the relevant facts have been established, the parents will be informed of the decision in writing within 15 working days.
-The Governors will give reasons for their decision.
+The Governors will give reasons for the decision in writing within 15 working days.
+The Governors will give reasons for the decision in writing within 15 working days.
+The Governors will give reasons for the decision in writing within 15 working days.
+The Governors will give reasons for the decision in writing within 15 working days.